mascenso/isep-sem4-lapr4/docs/SPRINT B/US1006/readme.md

 ## 2. Requirements

-*In this section you should present the functionality that is being developed, how do you understand it, as well as possible correlations to other requirements (i.e., dependencies).*

-*Example*

-**US G002** As {Ator} I Want...
+**US 1006** As {Ator} I want to list all the courses that are available to me

-- G002.1.
-Blá Blá Blá ...

-- G002.2.
-Blá Blá Blá ...

-*Regarding this requirement we understand that it relates to...*
+    FRC05 - List Courses All users are able to execute this functionality.

+É necessário o utilizador estar logado na aplicação e no menu inicial consegue listar todos os cursos existentes.
+Esta US depende da *US1002- Create Course*, só depois de os cursos serem criados é que é possivel listar.

 ## 3. Analysis

 *In this section, the team should report the study/analysis/comparison that was done in order to take the best design decisions for the requirement.
 This section should also include supporting diagrams/artifacts (such as domain model; use case diagrams, etc.),*

 ## 4. Design

 *In this sections, the team should present the solution design that was adopted to solve the requirement.
 This should include, at least, a diagram of the realization of the functionality (e.g., sequence diagram), a class diagram (presenting the classes that support the functionality), the identification and rational behind the applied design patterns and the specification of the main tests used to validade the functionality.*

 ### 4.1.
 Realization